Last updated: February 13th, 2019

-This guide is almost a copy of my older Ubuntu, Ruby, ruby-install, chruby, Rails and You guide, but it's written primarily for Mac OS X.
+This guide is almost a copy of my Ubuntu, Ruby, ruby-install, chruby, Rails and You guide, but this one has instructions for Macs.

 This guide will cover installing a couple of things: